seanh/sidecar/README.md

 GITHUB_URL = "https://github.com/seanh"
 ```

-Alternatively, if you keep your site's source files in a GitHub repo, you can
+### `GITHUB_REPO_URL`

-set `GITHUB_REPO_URL` to the URL of that GitHub repo instead.
-If you use
+If you keep your site's source files in a GitHub repo you can set
-`GITHUB_REPO_URL` instead of `GITHUB_URL` then on your static pages and
+`GITHUB_REPO_URL` to the URL of that GitHub repo.
+If you use `GITHUB_REPO_URL`
-articles the GitHub ribbon will link directly to the page or article's source
+instead of `GITHUB_URL` then on your static pages and articles the GitHub
-file on GitHub:
+ribbon will link directly to the page or article's source file on GitHub:

 ```python
 # pelicanconf.py